cyrillefr/javascript-tests/README.md

 A suite of JavaScript tests (hopefully) useful for interviews.

-A note from me, Cyrille
+A note from me, Cyrille.
-This my modified and added JS files.
+This is my modified and added JS files.
 Protocol to test my files is the same as below(but it will install dependancies).

 New files are:
   - impl-clone-object